STAGE 6 · ENTERPRISE VALUE CREATION SYSTEM™

 What moves the multiple is the degree to which a buyer can look at the business, understand exactly how it works, trust that the performance they see is repeatable, and verify that the system producing that performance does not depend on any single individual still being in the room after the deal closes.

-Buyers are not solely evaluating upside.
-They are also evaluating the risk, downsides, and potential problems they will own.
+Buyers aren’t solely evaluating upside.
+They’re also evaluating the risk, downsides, and potential problems they will own.
 Premium valuations are awarded to organizations that have mitigated those risks through the structure of what they built.

 Where this shows up